Non-existing class freezes the game

 A different solution might be replacing all ID fields by a 'smart' data field that holds both an ID and pointer, with the pointer being retrieved from the game's store on first use, and further uses just use the stored pointer.
 Warnings will not be logged more than once, the game will only use the pointer, and both 'invalid' and 'null' references will just be seen as a null pointer.
 This is functionally the same as the first solution, except that we're not wasting any time resolving records until they're actually used.

-#20 Updated by Chris Robinson 5 days ago
+#20 Updated by Chris Robinson about 2 months ago

 scrawl . wrote: